compiler-research/CppInterOp/docs/Emscripten-build-instructions.rst

 Now clone the 19.x release of the LLVM project repository and CppInterOp.
-The building of the emscripten version of llvm can be avoided by executing micromamba install llvm -c <https://repo.prefix.dev/emscripten-forge-dev>
+The building of the emscripten version of llvm can be avoided by executing micromamba install llvm=19 -c <https://repo.prefix.dev/emscripten-forge-dev>
 and setting the LLVM_BUILD_DIR appropriately.

 .. code:: bash